Cobalt(II) oxide

 Cobalt(II) oxide is an inorganic compound that has been described as an olive-green or gray solid.
-It is used extensively in the ceramics industry as an additive to create blue colored glazes and enamels as well as in the chemical industry for producing cobalt(II) salts.
+It is used extensively in the ceramics industry as an additive to create blue-colored glazes and enamels, as well as in the chemical industry for producing cobalt(II) salts.
 A related material is cobalt(II,III) oxide, a black solid with the formula Co3O4.

 Structure and properties

 CoO crystals adopt the periclase (rock salt) structure with a lattice constant of 4.2615 Å.

-It is antiferromagnetic below 16 °C.
+It is antiferromagnetic below 289 K.

 Preparation

 Cobalt(II) oxide is prepared by oxidation of cobalt powder with air or by thermal decomposition of cobalt(II) nitrate or the carbonate.

 Cobalt(II,III) oxide decomposes to cobalt(II) oxide at 950 °C: